-Finally, there is a pitfall for cases when files are modeled in a form of references, e.g., if they reside on a remote server.
+Currently, the grouping policies in the prototype cannot be linked with the corresponding encryption or signing policies, hence it is not possible to model several groups of properties signed or encrypted using different keys.
+In future work, we plan to extend the implementation to support more complex scenarios and increase the overall usability of the modeling process using Winery and its respective components.
+Finally, there is a pitfall for cases when files are modeled in the form of references, e.g., if they reside on a remote server.
 Encrypting and signing such files completely changes the verification semantics as only the references are checked.
 This is not safe since the actual content behind the reference can be changed multiple times by the data owner without changing the reference itself.
 Moreover, the usage of references invalidates the self-containment property of deployment models.
-In the future work, referenced files need to be materialized at export time which solves this problem and preserves deployment models in a self-contained state.
+In future work, referenced files need to be materialized at export time which solves this problem and preserves deployment models in a self-contained state.